-Bass shakers are tactile transducers that work in concert with your sound card to provide bass that you can literally feel rather than hear; bass shaker sim racing is perhaps the most awesome use of said technology, and the following are the best bass shakers for sim racing!
+Bass shakers are tactile transducers that work in concert with your sound card to provide bass that vibrates through your racing cockpit.
+The following are the best bass shakers for sim racing!

 The Top-Rated Bass Shakers for Sim Racing